MMDU: A Multi-Turn Multi-Image Dialog Understanding Benchmark and Instruction-Tuning Dataset for LVLMs: Benchmark

-\paragraph{Quality Control with Human Annotators} In the process of constructing the dataset, we implemented two stringent measures to ensure its quality: \textbf{(1)} We combined automated and manual screening methods to select images and texts that meet our standards.
+In the process of constructing the dataset, we implemented two stringent measures to ensure its quality: \textbf{(1)} We combined automated and manual screening methods to select images and texts that meet our standards.
 Specifically, we performed an initial screening using clustering techniques on a large-scale image and text database, automatically removing low-quality, blurry, or irrelevant images and texts.
 This ensured that the image combinations and their corresponding texts were of high quality and relevance. \textbf{(2)} To avoid hallucinations and errors in the model-generated dialogues, we enforced strict quality control on the texts generated by GPT-4o.
 We introduced a multi-round manual review mechanism.
 Each set of Q\&A underwent at least two rounds of manual review: the first round involved preliminary checks by regular reviewers, and the second round involved in-depth examination and modification by experts.

+For the two rounds of manual review, our experts reviewed and corrected (by removing or rewriting) any hallucinations and errors to ensure that all dialogues are accurate.
+To facilitate verification, we designed a specialized web UI that allows for quick browsing and modification of data content.
+Please refer to the Appendix ~\ref{appendix:webui} to check the interface of our web UI used for the human check process.

+During the data annotation process, all our annotators were either junior PhD-level students or senior researchers, with a total of 20 participants.
+Senior researchers or PhD students with relevant professional backgrounds were selected as experts.
+Before data annotation, all annotators underwent training, and a small subset of data was pre-annotated.
+Once the pre-annotation results met the required standards, the subsequent annotation process was carried out.

-This ensured that the final dataset was not only accurate but also of high academic and practical value.
+Since our images are sourced from Wikipedia entries, each image is accompanied by a corresponding caption and all related information from the Wiki entry where the image is found.
+During the manual annotation process, annotators can easily understand the specific content and background information of each image by reading the Wiki entry.
+Therefore, there is no risk of introducing extra annotation errors due to misunderstanding of the image content.
+The various strategies mentioned above ensured that the final dataset was not only accurate but also of high academic and practical value.